KatamariJr/gorm.io/pages/docs/connecting_to_the_database.md

 ### Customize Driver

-GORM allows customize the MySQL driver with the `DriverName` option, for example:
+GORM allows customization of the MySQL driver with the `DriverName` option, for example:

 ```go
 import (